utshomax/postman-docs/src/pages/docs/sending-requests/grpc/using-grpc-examples.md

 ## Using messages from saved examples

 While invoking a request, you can work with message payloads stored in the examples.
 This not only enables you to test the example scenarios by yourself, but also speeds up your debugging workflow.
-This is much easier and faster than opening and reviewing each example’s messages individually.

-This walkthrough shows how to easly add messages to a client-streaming request:
+This walkthrough shows how you can invoke a client streaming request with messages stored in the examples:

 1. Create a gRPC request with the `LotsOfGreetings` method, and save it in a collection.